Fixito/Fixito/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studied Computer Science at University of Valenciennes.
-- 💼 &nbsp; Working as an independant web development former.
+- 💼 &nbsp; Working as an independant web development trainer.
-- 🌱 &nbsp; Learning Express.js.
+- 🌱 &nbsp; Learning Typescript and Prisma.

 <h3> 🛠 &nbsp;Tech Stack</h3>